 I will always be an Amazon Prime member for many reasons, including Amazon Prime Video.
 It’s cheaper per month than Netflix, but it gives me way more cool stuff overall.
 It just makes sense to me.

-If you are interested in getting Prime, you can try it out with a 30-day free trial here and you will get access to the Prime Video.
+If you are interested in getting Prime, you can try it out with a 30-day free trial here if you live in the United States and try it out here if you live in Canada.
 If you live in the U.S., you also get Prime Music included in your membership.
 (Update: A week after I wrote this review, we got access to Prime Music in Canada!
 So happy right now!)

 Also, if you have an EBT card, you could get a discount and pay just $5.99/month USD at this link: Prime Discounted Monthly Offering